 If there’s a lack of realness, honesty, maturity, refection, and acknowledgment, my best advice is to see it for what it is, prioritize your peace and fold.

 Though a lot of mistakes, I’ve grown.
 I still mess up and I apologize, wholeheartedly.
 I continue to learn and grow.

 Be with people who love, trust, and respect you – just the way you are.
-Be with people who don’t have to wake up, look in the mirror and remind themselves to be honest or be a good person because they just ARE.
+Be with people who don’t have to wake up, look in the mirror, and remind themselves to be honest or to be a good person because they just ARE.

 Retain some mystery and whenever you feel the need to advertise, execute.